 Your Canadian bucket list just got a little weirder.
 The world is full of extraordinary places and Canada does not shy away from the unique.
 These four destinations will guarantee you have an experience you’ll remember.

-This year Canada celebrated its 150th birthday, and IHG created a country-wide contest to find the Top 150 Hidden Gems throughout the entire country.
+Canada celebrated its 150th birthday in 2017, and IHG created a country-wide contest to find the Top 150 Hidden Gems throughout the entire country.
 From coast to coast, Canadians shared their favorite travel spots to inspire getaways for travellers all over the world.
 Here are a few places that are uniquely Canada:

 Philip J. Currie Dinosaur Museum

 The Philip J. Currie Dinosaur Museum is named after Canada’s leading Paleontologist Dr. Philip Currie.
 It honours his lifelong commitment to the study and discovery of paleo-heritage.However, this story begins in a rather interesting way.

 One afternoon, an individual by the name of Al Lakusta was on a nature walk when he stumbled upon bones of a yet to be discovered species now known as Pachyrhinosaurus – a type of horned dinosaur.

 After this incredible discovery, many paleontologists, including Dr. Currie, began travelling to the area to excavate these fossils.
 They soon realized that there were thousands of bones in an area where hundreds of dinosaurs of all had died.